Multibit-Legacy/multibit-hd/README.md

 * [Google Protocol Buffers](https://code.google.com/p/protobuf/) (protobuf) - For use with communicating with the Trezor device
 * Java 7 and Swing

+### Frequently asked questions (FAQ)

+Here are some common questions that developers ask when they first encounter MBHD.

-#### Why not Java 8?
+#### Why not Java 8 ?

 At the time MBHD was being written (Q4 2013) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the Java 7 packaged footprints).
 That footprint alone would be sufficient to dramatically increase the cost of serving the application.

-#### Why not JavaFX?
+#### Why not JavaFX ?

 JavaFX was only available as version 2.2 on Java 7 and the move to Java 8 was not going to happen.
 There were many significant features missing in JavaFX which would only be fixed in Java 8 (e.g. right to left languages, integration with native platform for Bitcoin URI protocol handling, reporting uncaught exceptions).

-This technology was not suitable for the very wide range of people using MultiBit.
+This technology was not suitable for the very wide range of people using MultiBit in all corners of the globe.

-#### Why Swing?
+#### Why Swing ?

 Although Swing is not pretty, there is a vast amount of support for it.
 The code is near bullet-proof for most use cases and it fully supports internationalization which is a key requirement for MultiBit.
-Also, many of the supporting libraries for Swing pre-date 2009 making it much harder for dependency chain attacks to take place.
+Also, many of the supporting libraries for Swing pre-date 2009 making it much harder for [dependency chain attacks](http://gary-rowe.com/agilestack/2013/07/03/preventing-dependency-chain-attacks-in-maven/) to take place.

-Swing also allows us to smoothly integrate with the native platform which puts it ahead of JavaFX until at least Q4 2013.
+Swing also allows us to smoothly integrate with the native platform which puts it ahead of JavaFX until at least Q4 2014.

-#### Why the Nimbus look and feel?
+#### Why the Nimbus look and feel ?

 In Java 7 the Nimbus look and feel became integrated with the JDK.
 It provides a modern 2D rendered UI that is the same across all platforms.
 It is highly customisable through simple themes and provides consistent painting behaviour across platforms.
 For